Key iPhone Source Code Gets Posted On GitHub - Slashdot

 Err, you don't know how to search?
 It's still there...

-Given how some fanbois feel about Apple (Score:2, Troll)
+Given how some fanbois feel about Apple (Score:3, Funny)

 Shouldn't this have been leaked on Pornhub rather than Github?